 The body heals the injured patellar tendon fibers by binding them together with fibrotic adhesions, or scar tissue.
 This is a normal, protective response of the body, done in an attempt to prevent further damage to the injured area.
 Unfortunately, this leads to inflexibility in the knee and possibly chronic knee problems.

-The trick to healing any tendon injury is getting it to heal with minimal scar tissue formation - something the Inferno Wrap® is great at!
+The trick to healing any tendon injury is getting it to heal with minimal scar tissue formation - one of the reasons why we recommend use of the TShellz Wrap®.
 Even with optimum healing there is always less elasticity in a previously injured tendon.
 You need to make sure you heal this as best you can - that way, your chance of re-injury down the road is much lower than average.
 If not treated properly, persistent symptoms will occur, which may eventually lead to corrective surgery.

-Cold compression therapy works by interrupting and slowing nerve and cell function in the damaged area.
-This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the patella tendon and tissue cells begin to break-down.
+Cold works by interrupting and slowing nerve and tissue function in the damaged area.
+This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged PCL so this tissue begins to break-down.

-After the inflammation and swelling below your kneecap and around your patellar tendon is gone, you can begin to treat your entire knee with Blood Flow Stimulation Therapy, or BFST®.
-BFST® increases the amount of blood that flows naturally to your knee to nourish your meniscal cartilage, muscles tendons, and ligaments to speed healing.
+After the inflammation and swelling below your kneecap and around your patellar tendon has reduced, you can begin to treat your entire knee with Circulation Boost, or Circulatory Boost.
+Circulatory Boost increases the amount of blood that flows naturally to soft tissue in your knee.
+Soft tissue includes muscles, tendons and ligaments; increased blood supply to damaged soft tissue is how your body heals itself.

-By treating yourself with Blood Flow Stimulation Therapy you can increase your body's blood supply to the knee and your body's natural healing power.
-In addition, the fresh blood flow whisks away dead cells and toxins that have built up from the tissue damage of patellar tendinitis leaving the area clean and able to heal faster.
-Our Knee Inferno Wrap® provides the most effective, non-invasive, non-addictive pain relief and healing with no side effects.
+By treating yourself with Circulation Boost you can increase your body's blood supply to the knee, enhancing your body's natural healing power.
+In addition, the fresh blood flow whisks away dead tissue and toxins that have built up from soft tissue damage, leaving the area clean and able to heal faster.
+Our Knee TShellz Wrap® provides a highly effective, non-invasive, non-addictive pain reliever and blood flow booster that is safe for use at home.

 How to Order